 I try to keep my blog and social media presence positive, however, I recently became aware of a scam floating around LinkedIn, and I wanted to share my experience and hopefully prevent others from falling victim to these scammers.

-There is a company currently called BoardSi.
-In the past, this company has been known as ExecRanks, TheExecRanks, AdvisoryCloud, and now BoardSi.
+There is a company currently called AdvisoryCloud.
+In the past, this company has been known as ExecRanks, TheExecRanks, and AdvisoryCloud.

 How the Scam Works